 A person should speak with a doctor if they are experiencing any of the symptoms listed above that could be a sign of high or low hematocrit levels, including fatigue, weakness, vision problems, and dizziness.

-These symptoms can also indicate an underlying condition, so it is important that a person contact a doctor in a timely manner to prevent future complications.
+These symptoms can also indicate an underlying condition, so a person must contact a doctor promptly to prevent future complications.

 If a person is receiving chemotherapy treatment, a doctor should perform regular hematocrit tests to monitor bone marrow health.

 Hematocrit is the percentage of blood cells in a person’s blood volume.
-A doctor may choose to test an individual’s hematocrit level due to certain symptoms.
+A doctor may test an individual’s hematocrit level due to certain symptoms.

 If a person has too many red blood cells, they have a high hematocrit level.
 A person may experience dizziness and headaches, which can be a sign of the condition polycythemia.